-Non-CYP Mediated Metabolism
+Non-CYP Mediated MetabolismIn vitro Metabolism

 • Metabolic stability and metabolite identification

-• Identification of metabolising enzymes
+• Phenotyping of metabolizing enzymes

 • UGT, SULT, NAT, FMO, MAO, CE, ALDH, AOX, XO, AKR, CR